Bug report #7935

 Doesn't look like it to me, although I haven't tested with a custom svg path:

 <prop k="name" v="wind_roses/WindRose_01.svg"/>

-#3 Updated by Alister Hood about 6 years ago
+#3 Updated by Alister Hood over 6 years ago

 Oh, I see.
 If the svg is in the QGIS install directory (on my system /usr/share/qgis/svg) or the user's directory (~/.qgis2//svg) then the path is saved as relative.
 If the svg is in the same directory as the .qgs project file (including subdirectories) then the path is saved as relative.
 If the svg is somewhere else in the filesystem then the path is saved as absolute.

 So if you wanted to use a setup something like this (which seems like not a bad idea) the relative paths wouldn't work: